neos/fusion-form/Documentation/RuntimeActionReference.rst

 Neos.Fusion.Form.Runtime:Email
 ------------------------------

-The email action uses swiftmailer to create and send an email.
+The email action uses symfonymailer to create and send an email.
 It supports multipart emails and file attachments that can even be created on the fly from form data.

-.. note:: The neos/swiftmailer package must be installed separately.
+.. note:: The neos/symfonymailer package must be installed separately.

 Options: